OpenNTF/WebDevToolkitForDx/README.md

 After setting a folder for Script Portlet applications in the settings tab, the toolkit provides a graphical interfaces for pushing script portlet applications.
 Pressing the "push" button will invoke the [`sp` command](http://www-01.ibm.com/support/knowledgecenter/SSHRKX_8.5.0/script/script-portlet/cmd_line_push_ovr.dita?lang=en) and push the application to the active server specified in the settings.
-If a `sp-config.json` file exists, it will be used when pushing the application.
-Pressing Tthe gear button will open a dialog for editing the application's `sp_config.json` file.
+If an `sp-config.json` file exists, it will be used when pushing the application.
+Pressing the gear button will open a dialog for editing the application's `sp_config.json` file.

 In the same dialog box (at the bottom), there is an option to set a pre-push command